 Her email hit a nerve.

-So I was inspired to create this short video to inspire all of you beautiful DIYer’s who sometime feel inadequate about your house, but who just want to create a pretty, affordable home for yourself and/or your family.
+I was inspired to create that short video to inspire all of you beautiful homeowners who sometimes feel inadequate about your house, too.
+We are just the same: women are want to create a pretty, comfortable, yet affordable home for ourselves and our family.

 And we’re all doing such great jobs on making our houses look fabulous for very little money (and so little time, too!).
 So let’s stop comparing ourselves and our homes to people in the blogosphere okay?